-If you’ve ever been fortunate enough to taste some of the best coffee in the world, there’s something about it that seems somehow mystical, even magical.
-The process of grinding the fresh beans, brewing the pot and sharing an aromatic cup brings with it an air of the ancient– a communal ritual that dates back more than 500 years and spans our entire planet.
+I’m not sure what it is that made coffee one of the world’s most beloved beverages.
+There’s just something about it that seems somehow mystical, even magical.
+The process of grinding fresh beans, brewing a pot, and sharing an aromatic cup brings with it an air of the ancient– a communal ritual that dates back more than 500 years and spans our entire planet.

-Now, over 2.25 billion cups are consumed every day, with beans harvested from the cherries of trees cultivated in more than 70 different countries.
+From its original cultivation in southern Arabia, coffee consumption gradually made its way into Europe, India, Indonesia and, eventually, the Americas.
+Now, over 2.25 billion cups are consumed every day, with beans harvested from the cherries of trees cultivated in more than 70 different countries around the world.

 As technological innovation and globalization has led to a world that feels increasingly small, coffee connoisseurs seem willing to go much further afield in search of exotic varieties to give them their daily java fix.
 Here, we present a gourmet java aficionado’s guide to the best coffee in the world:

 Africa is the birthplace of coffee, so it’s no surprise that virtually every central African nation grows it.
 The continent includes eight of the world’s Top 25 coffee exporters: Ethiopia (846 million pounds), Uganda (634 million), Ivory Coast (238 million), Kenya (110 million), Tanzania (105 million), Cameroon (75 million), Madagascar (68 million), and Gabon (65 million).

 Kenya’s coffee has emerged as a perennial favorite among connoisseurs, in part because of the country’s unique combination of climate, soil, and elevation.
 But, according to Jeff Taylor of PT’s Coffee Roasting Company (Roast magazine’s 2009 Roaster of the Year), what really separates Kenyan coffee is the variety of trees they use.